pytorch/tutorials/CONTRIBUTING.md

 ## Interactive (notebook) vs Non-interactive (reStructuredText) ##

 We prefer interactive (notebook) based tutorials for PyTorch.
-Their interactive nature enhances their pedagogical value.
+Their interactive nature makes it easier for our users to learn PyTorch.
 Also, because these tutorials are run when they are built, it is easier to verify that they are still working correctly as PyTorch (or dependent libraries) are periodically updated.

 All that said, there are circumstances in which reStructuredText tutorials are indicated.
 For example, if the tutorial has special